deeppavlov/dream/docs/source/intro/overview.rst

               "uuid3": ["phrase3.1", "phrase3.2", "..."],
           }

-2. Run :
+2. Run:

     .. code:: bash

          python utils/http_api_test.py -u <api url> -df <dialogs file path>

-3. Used command line arguments are:
+3. The command line arguments are:

-    * -u --url - url address of agent's api
+    * -u --url - url address of the agent's API
-    * -df --datafile - path to file with predefined dialogs
+    * -df --datafile - path to a file with predefined dialogs

-**Processing predefined dialog**
+**Processing a random dialog from predefined phrases**

-In this mode script will generate ``-uc`` dialogs with ``-pc`` phrases in each.
-Phrases will be selected randomly from phrase file ``-pf`` and pass them to agent's api.
+In this mode the script will generate ``-uc`` dialogs with ``-pc`` phrases in each.
+Phrases will be selected randomly from the phrase file ``-pf`` and passed to the agent's API.

-1. Creeate a file with sample phrases.
+1. Create a file with sample phrases.
 This is a simple text file with one phrase per line.

    You can find an example in ``utils/ru_test_phrases.txt``:

 2. Run: